Flyingfish812/p2myth/docs/Ship/Lokie.md

 |--|--|--|--|--|--|--|--|--|
 | 32.00 | 53.82 | 215.45 | 80 | 247.45 | 269.27 | 79 | 350.55 | 78 |

+## Comments

+- 圆锥曲线: Prefire or close combat, that is a problem.

 ## Survival

 - PS means it is great for its mission type to reflect off lasers.